 We anticipate that 2022 will be just as productive as 2021.
 The focus will be on our Release 1 tech build, testing, progressing key use cases and preparing to go live in 2023.
 As we embark on our instant payments journey, we are also committed to fostering industry readiness with the key initiatives outlined below.

 Ecosystem Accelerator Group

-The newly launched Ecosystem Accelerator Group (Off-site) is an interest group within the FedNow Community for payment processors, core banking system providers, mobile and online banking platform providers, payment hubs and gateways, bill pay/presentment service providers and others within the FedNow Community.
+The newly launched Ecosystem Accelerator Group (Off-site) is an interest group within the FedNow Community (Off-site) for payment processors, core banking system providers, mobile and online banking platform providers, payment hubs and gateways, bill pay/presentment service providers and others within the FedNow Community.

 “In order for us to be successful and develop a robust service, we really need the collaboration and support from across the market and all parts of the value chain.
 This includes active engagement from both payment service providers and technology providers,” said Allison Baller, Federal Reserve Bank of Boston vice president and head of FedNow Industry Readiness.

 Solution developers and providers in the new group will have the opportunity to participate in programs designed for their needs and interests, influence FedNow Service design and release priorities, and more.
 Whether you are new to the Community or an existing member, all payment service providers will be included automatically and will receive curated information about future opportunities and events.

 Members of the Ecosystem Accelerator Group will also have the unique opportunity to participate in the Service Provider Showcase (Off-site) to highlight their instant payment capabilities for financial institutions and end users looking to adopt the FedNow Service.

 “We're envisioning the Service Provider Showcase as an important component — an anchor, if you will — of the broader Ecosystem Accelerator Group programming effort,” said Tim Boike, Federal Reserve Bank of Chicago vice president of industry relations and engagement.